gridsandspaces/SAA-C03/vpc.md

     * More consistent network experience - applications using real-time data feeds
     * Hybrid Environments (on-prem + cloud)
 * Supports both IPv4 and IPv6

 If you want to set up a Direct Connect to one or more VPC in many different regions (same account), you must use a Direct Connect Gateway

-Direct Connect - Connection Types
+Direct Connect - Connection Types:
-Dedicated Connections
+* Dedicated Connections
    * Physical Ethernet port dedicated to a customer
-* Request made to AWS first, then completed by Direct Connect Partners Hosted Connections
+   * Request made to AWS first, then completed by Direct Connect Partners
+* Hosted Connections
    * Connection requests are made via AWS Direct Connect Partners
    * Capacity can be added or removed on demand
-* 1,2,5,10 Gbps available at select AWS Direct Connection Partners Lead times are often longer than 1 month to establish a new connection
+   * 1,2,5,10 Gbps available at select AWS Direct Connection Partners

+Lead times are often longer than 1 month to establish a new connection

 Direct Connect - Encryption